 Silencers vary in capability depending on what they're attached to and what it's firing; for anything above a pistol firing normal ammunition, the most you can hope for is "hearing safe," with the goal being to reduce the sound of the weapon's discharge below the human pain threshold.
 SWAT teams, for example, use silenced weapons to avoid deafening each other when working indoors.
-An additional goal may be to mask where the shot has come from.
+An additional goal may be to mask the shot's point of origin.

-Even with a handgun, supersonic ammunition is impossible to effectively silence, as the crack of the bullet breaking the sound barrier will still be heard.
+Even with a handgun, supersonic ammunition is effectively impossible to silence, as the crack of the bullet breaking the sound barrier will still be quite audible.
 Subsonic ammunition produces a sound similar to a very loud stapler, with much of that noise being from the motion of the slide as the weapon cycles.
-The fact that shooting has happened will still be pretty obvious to anyone with functional ears, as long as they are close enough: the sound of the action cycling travels a much shorter distance than the sound of a bullet firing.
+That a shot has been fired will still be pretty obvious to everyone with functional ears, as long as they are close enough: the sound of the action cycling travels a much shorter distance than the sound of a bullet firing.

-One reason for the relatively restricted use of silencers is their tendency to become fouled and wear out: firing a gun with a typical silencer will damage the interior of the device.
+One reason for the relatively restricted use of silencers is their tendency to foul up and wear out: firing a gun with a typical silencer will damage the interior of the device.
 Some older or less expensive silencers have very limited use, and wear out after just a few shots (about a dozen at most).
-A purpose-built silencer, such as those used by special forces, however, will last for quite a long time with proper maintenance.
+A purpose-built silencer such as those used by special forces, however, will last for quite a long time with proper maintenance.

 Sometimes the most unlikely objects are used as silencers, such as as so-called "bottle silencers" which can be fashioned from household items, though their effectiveness is significantly lower than a purpose-built silencer's.

 An additional and often ignored function of the silencer is to reduce muzzle flash.
-This greatly aids any shooter attempting to stay concealed (read: any shooter that doesn't want things shooting back at him), especially during low light conditions where muzzle flash is the easiest way to spot a gunman in action.
+This greatly aids any shooter attempting to stay concealed (read: any shooter that doesn't want things shooting back at him), especially in low-light conditions where muzzle flash is the easiest way to spot a gunman in action.